-There is always a two-way process while expanding the sales for any FMCG company, you can either increase your customer base, i.e. horizontal growth of your brand by covering metrics like Coverage/Beat Strike rate or you can sell more within the existing customers by tracking Range Selling, Lines Cut, productivity, etc.
+There is always a two-way process while expanding the sales for any FMCG company, you can either increase your customer base, i.e. horizontal growth of your brand by covering FMCG Sales Metrics like Coverage/Beat Strike rate, or you can sell more within the existing customers by tracking Range Selling, Lines Cut, productivity, etc.

 1. Outlet Coverage

 Outlet coverage is also impacted by improper outlet segmentation and poor beat health.
 To improve this metric, a salesperson must focus on improving the number of Total Calls (TC) by being able to average at least 40-45 calls per day.
 The onus should be on improving the number of productive calls as it can significantly improve coverage.
-This sales activity can be easily done by using the power of real-time data and effective tracking.
+This sales activity can be easily done by using the power of real-time data and effective tracking FMCG Sales Metrics.